Endocrine Disrupting Compounds: And why everything needs a warning label

 Both naturally occurring and synthetically derived pharmaceutical EMCs are widely used to help optimize hormones on a systemic level within our bodies.
 Drugs like Metformin regulate the way our body resists the effects of insulin and herbs like Maca help to bring balance between estrogen and testosterone levels.

-The negative effects of EMCs result from naïve exposure to byproducts or are secondary or tertiary effects of said substances.
+The negative effects of EMCs result from naïve exposure to byproducts or are secondary effects of said substances.
 Let me explain.

 The primary reason non-stick cookware was developed was to save us from scrubbing our pots and pans all night.
 However, to avoid hindering sales, they did not inform us that there were harmful byproducts that could potentially leech into our food.
 (And yes, they’ve known about this from the beginning.)
 The consumer was not provided all of the information upfront and therefore was not able to make an educated buying choice.
 This is an example of naïve exposure to EMCs.
 We are subject to naïve exposure in every facet of modern life.
 Everything from the fumes or "off-gas" from carpets, automobile interiors, coatings like paint and Scotchgard, plastic water bottles, and even the paper wrapping around your Big Mac are sources of naïve EMC exposure.